Recovery Performance of PhaseLift for Phase Retrieval from Coded Diffraction Patterns: Discussions

 \section{Discussions}

 This paper investigated the recovery bounds of PhaseLift programs for phase retrieval from coded diffraction patterns.
-Nearly sharp error bounds were established for both adversarial noise and zero-mean Gaussian noise cases, utilizing descent cone analysis and exact dual certificates.
-These results provide a positive answer to the conjecture posed in \cite[p.
+Nearly sharp error bounds were established for both adversarial noise and zero-mean Gaussian noise cases in the large noise levels, utilizing descent cone analysis and exact dual certificates.
+These results partially answer the conjecture posed in \cite[p.
 173]{Mahdithesis} up to a logarithmic factor.

 Several interesting directions for future research remain.
-First, numerical evidence suggests that the optimal error bound for adversarial noise is $\frac{\norm{\vw}}{\sqrt{m}}$, while our theoretical results are nearly optimal up to a logarithmic factor.
-Refining these bounds to eliminate the logarithmic gap would be valuable.
+First, our error bounds in the small noise levels are sub-optimal.
+Refining these bounds to eliminate the gap would be valuable.
 Second, phase retrieval under sparsity assumptions has garnered significant attention \cite{li2013sparse}, so establishing recovery bounds for PhaseLift in this context presents a promising avenue for further investigation.
 Finally, several non-convex optimization algorithms have recently been proposed to solve phase retrieval from coded diffraction patterns, which are more efficiently than PhaseLift for large-scale problems.
 Developing rigorous theoretical recovery guarantees for these estimators is an important direction for future work.